-This document is intended to be a starting point for both mentors and mentees potentially interested in taking part.
-If after reading this you decide you would like to be involved, you will find the next step below.
+This article is intended to be a starting point for both mentors and mentees potentially interested in taking part.
+If after reading this you decide you would like to be involved, you will find details of the next step below.

 Definitions

 Mentoring leads to individual and professional growth and development.
 The relationship is highly personal, intentional and creative.
 The mentor offers encouragement, commitment, support and guidance to a mentee, who is less experienced, and wants to change in some way.
 Good mentoring is based on good values, honesty and trust.
-The Guild has a great start in this because it is a well run, decent operation run by volunteers, for the good of the profession.
+The Guild has a great start in this because it is a well-run, decent operation led by volunteers, for the good of the profession.

 Ground rules

-- Guild mentorships last six months.
-We run two a year - from January to June and from July to December.
+- Guild mentorships last six months, running from January to June or from July to December.

 - The Guild’s mentorship organisers keep all aspects of the scheme confidential, including who is mentoring and being mentored.
 It is entirely up to you whether you tell people about it, or keep it to yourselves, but please agree this up front to avoid any embarrassment.

 - One delicate area is the sharing of contacts.
-If a mentor shares valuable personal contacts, he or she is putting him or herself on the line.
+If a mentor shares valuable personal contacts, they are putting themselves on the line.
 The mentee should take special care to behave in a courteous and professional way (ie not mess things up for the mentor by proving unreliable, or flaky, or pushy, etc).
 If the mentee is looking to be introduced to the food writing world, the Guild’s Facebook Forum is the recommended pathway.
+Mentees should not expect their mentor to share their personal contacts with them.

 - Clash of interests: in the unlikely event mentor and mentee for some reason find themselves pitching for the same work – or if, in the swapping of ideas, they both find they want to pursue the same project – it immediately puts the mentorship in question.
 Again unlikely, but if they decide to work on a project together, that is outside the remit of mentorship and an agreement of who does what/profit share should be worked out independently.